 Some of the above factors are meaningless for some candidates because they have a solid grasp on accounting concepts and topics.
 They remember most of topics covered in their college courses and are able to reason their way through topics they are unfamiliar with.

 Don’t get discouraged if that’s not you.
 It wasn’t me either.
 LOL.
 I needed to study.

 Ultimately, those are all the main factors that contribute to the amount of time you’ll need to study.
 Now let’s look at how much you should for each CPA exam section.

-How Much Should I Study for each CPA Exam Section?
+How Long Should I Study for Each CPA Exam Section?

 The total number of hours you need study for each CPA exam section varies because each section is a different length, covers different amounts of information, and test you differently.
 Here are some recommended study times for each exam section.